vuhung16au/gradeflow-ai/Prompts.md

+# In "Upload Submissions" tab, Users can view the detail of the current assessment info by clicking into the box of assessment

+In "Upload Submissions" tab

+- Show the current selected assessment info above "Upload Submissions" label
+- Users can view the detail (including the title, description, marking criteria, and instructions for students) of the current assessment info by clicking into the box of assessment

+- make the detail info box wider (80% of the screen width)
+- users can scroll up and down if the len of the info box is too long

+show the detail info box in markdown format

 # Implement the "Edit" button for the "Grading Results" tab

 - when clicked on the "Edit" button, users can edit the grading result of ONE "student submission"